 Gifts in Wills

-By remembering Royal Papworth Hospital in your Will, you can change the lives of heart and lung patients across the world and in the UK.
+Will you remember Royal Papworth Hospital in your Will?
+You could change the lives of heart and lung patients across the world and find a cure with your lasting legacy.

-Nearly half our income comes from Gifts in Wills, and with an annual spend of around £2m; they are vital source of funds that enable us to transform the lives of our patients.
+Nearly half our income comes from Gifts in Wills; they are vital source of funds that enable us to transform the lives of our patients.
 Knowing that our supporters have included a gift in their Will ensures that we can continue to grow to deliver life-changing projects, now and for many years to come.